lemonsqueeze/unix-sockets-peers/README.md

 Unix Sockets Peers
 ==================

-Find which process is connected to a given unix socket.
+Find out which process is connected to a given unix socket.
+For now the kernel doesn't expose it so this is needed.

 Needed
 ------